-The Trinidad Road March is a tune suitable for dancing and jumping up in the streets is usually characterised by a short repetitious and lively chorus.
-In the early years, Lord Kitchener These are the tunes played most often by steel or brass bands on the roads on Carnival Monday and Tuesday.
+The Trinidad Road March is a song fitting for dancing and jumping up in the streets.
+A road-march song is usually delineated by a quick repetitious and rousing chorus.
+In the early times, Lord Kitchener was considered the king of the road-march.
+He still owns the record with eleven road-marches.
+The road-march are the tunes played by steel or brass bands on the roads on Carnival Monday and Tuesday.

-If you want to learn more about Trinidad check out the following articles: Waving Gallery, Doux-doux and Bad John.
-In addition to the song traditions of Trinidad Road March from Lord Kitchener, there is also Trini folklore such as Papa Bois is an oral tradition meant to pass on the stories to the next generation.
+If you want to learn more about Trinidad, check out the following articles: Waving Gallery, Doux-doux and Bad John.
+In addition to Trinidad Road March’s song traditions from Lord Kitchener, there is also Trini folklore, such as Papa Bois is an oral tradition meant to pass on the stories to the next generation.
 Other Trini phrases in the vernacular are Light Candle, Sprawl Off.